Tell us if this process sounds familiar.

 Our take?
 Wave season is hyped up, similar to “Black Friday.”
 Sure there may be good offers — but not enough to keep us from booking a good deal when we see one a different time of year.

-Remember, if everyone waited until the wave season deals, then the cruise lines wouldn’t have anyone book the other nine months of the year.
+If everyone waited until the wave season because the deals were better, then the cruise lines wouldn’t have anyone book the other nine months of the year.
 You’ll find that the deals offered aren’t that much different than those found the rest of the year.

 If last-minute booking doesn’t offer much of a discount, then surely you’ll be rewarded by booking well in advance, right?